To make effective use of technology in mathematics it is important to consider how it is used by both the students and the teachers.

-Using another program, e.g. the internet/Excel/Autograph, alongside the the whiteboard software means that ICT can be inserted seamlessly into lessons when appropriate.
+Using another program, e.g. the internet/Excel/Autograph, alongside the the whiteboard software means that technology can be integrated seamlessly into lessons when appropriate.
 In addition to this the act of dragging or moving graphs/diagrams can be powerful when explaining a mathematical concept, especially if multiple representations of the same object can be displayed on the screen (e.g. equation, table and graph).
 For more information, see the document Teaching Maths with an IWB.

 You may also find the following pages on our website and external websites useful:

 TSM resources Technology for Secondary/College Mathematics

 NCETM Report into the use of digital technologies in mathematics classrooms

 Enabling enhanced mathematics teaching with interactive with interactive whiteboards Keele University Final Report for the NCETM